 Humanity is the only family of Earthlings to have lived in sustained and intimate relationship with every habitat on this planet.
 Our unique history with the Earth is a gift that empowers us more than any other species to know, enjoy and care for this rare world.
-There are no out-groups in the Earth-generative view.
+Earthling Theory implies there are no out-groups in the Earth-generative view.
 We are all indigenous and our human diversity perfectly reflects the Earth’s diversity.
 Embracing our endowment of unity binds us together and prepares us to accept and value all diversity.

-3. Ecology is primary
+3. Ecology is everything

 All systems on Earth (economic, social, cultural, technological, etc) emerge from and depend on the ecological systems of nature.
 If the underlying natural systems fail, all systems follow.
 Our resilience and our fate is tied to the land.
 We are Earthbound.
 You can't just buy your way to the stars for the price of a planet.
 If we keep denying the simple pleasures of ecological happiness here on earth, we shouldn't expect the galaxy to welcome us with open arms.

-4. All is relationship
+4. Relationship is primary